sebischair/FusionSent/README.md

 | Test        | 20,397            |

 Each article in the resulting arXiv dataset is categorized into one or more distinct categories.
-THe figure below shows the distribution of papers across the 130 categories of the dataset.
+The figure below shows the distribution of papers across the 130 categories of the dataset.

 ![arXiv Dataset Class Distribution](./figures/arxiv_plot.png)